LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/configure-subscription-azure.md

     ![Grant permissions for app registration](images/azure-ad-app-registration-grant-permissions.png)

-1. [] Click on the **Grant Permissions** button to grant the new permissions to the application registration.
+1. [] Click **Grant Permissions** to grant the new permissions to the application registration.
 This will result in a confirmation message being displayed in the portal.
 Click on **Yes** to grant the permissions to the application registration.
 You may now close the Required permissions blade.

     ![Confirm permission grant for app registration](images/azure-ad-app-registration-grant-permissions-yes.png)